muses-code-js/express-workshop-2/_steps/step0.md

 2. An editor
 3. A command-line terminal (to run commands in)

-You *can* download and setup these things on your own computer but it can be tricky and time consuming even if you have experience doing this kind of thing.
-It depends a lot of your computer and what Operating System and other software you already have installed.
+You *can* download and setup these things on your own computer but it can be tricky and time consuming.

 To save time, we recommend using [Cloud9](https://c9.io), an online service that provides all of those things preconfigured as a web application.

-Additionally, in order to make Cloud9 a little easier to setup we ask you to create a GitHub account

 We'll step you through the entire process below.

-We also provide the basics on how to setup your own machine if you want to take that route.
+For those who want to take the leap of setting up your own machine, the steps are [here]({{'/local-config' | relative_url}}).

 ## GitHub

+Before we set up Cloud9, let's create a [GitHub.com](https://github.com) account.

 [GitHub.com](https://github.com) is a web site that makes it really easy for multiple people to share and work on the same projects together using a program called **Git**.
 Git provides you with a way of tracking all the changes that you make to your project.
 Git is a pretty big topic that we aren't going to go into here, so don't worry too much about understanding it right now.